LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 This repo is for predicting the flow field of a **lead-cooled fast reactor main pump** under different operating conditions — quickly.
 Like, way faster than rerunning CFD every single time.
 The idea is: get the trends, save your time, and maybe (just maybe) shorten the design loop in the early stages.

+### ✅ Why POD-PINN?

+Instead of directly regressing full-field quantities (which are typically high-dimensional and expensive), we predict only the **modal coefficients** of a reduced-order basis, obtained via Proper Orthogonal Decomposition (POD).
+This ensures:

+- **Dimensionality reduction**: The network only needs to regress a handful of coefficients (e.g., 4), drastically lowering the complexity of the learning task.
+- **Physical structure preservation**: POD modes encode the dominant flow structures; thus, reconstructed fields retain meaningful physics.
+- **Improved generalization**: By predicting only low-dimensional outputs, the risk of overfitting is reduced.
+- **Efficient deployment**: Real-time predictions become feasible thanks to lightweight inference.

 ## Compared against what?

 The model was trained and tested using good ol’ CFD results — **Ansys CFX** simulations, to be exact.
 It's not just guessing in the dark.